PseudoMon/miniblaseball/README.md

 We also occasionally use the domain `zion-aliciakeyes.surge.sh` for testing new features.

 Note the existence of `200.html` file which is identical to `index.html`.
 When using Surge.sh, [this will enable client-side routing](https://surge.sh/help/adding-a-200-page-for-client-side-routing).

+## This repo is not always updated when I add new players
+The miniblaseball site should always have the latest version though.
+As a bonus, you can access the latest extradata directly at http://miniblaseball.surge.sh/scripts/extradata.eno.